mjpclab/react-tabber/README.md

 ## Behavior Properties
 `tabs`
 Specify tabs you want to render as a tab, should be an array of rendering items, which has property `label` and `page`.
-`label` will be shown on tab label container, which allows user to switch tabs if it is not disabled by property `clickSwitch` or `hoverSwitch`.
-`page` is the content of the tab.
+`label` will be shown on tab label container, `page` is the content of the tab.

+`triggerEvents`
+Determine the types of React Element events triggered on label-item that will make the page-item switched.
+Can be an array of event names, or space separated event names.
+Default value is `['onClick']`.

+`delayTriggerEvents`
+Specify React Element events on label-item that will trigger page switch after delay a small piece of time.
+Quite useful if you want to keep hover a little time before switching.

+`delayTriggerCancelEvents`
+Specify events on label-item that will cancel delay switching.

+`delayTriggerLatency`
+Specify how long (in milliseconds) need to wait before trigger the delayed switching events.

 `activeIndex`
 Specify the initial active(switched) tab index.
 Starting from 0.

-`clickSwitch`
-A boolean value to specify if user can click a label item to switch to that tab page.

-`hoverSwitch`
-A boolean value to specify if user can hover on a label item to switch to that tab page.

-`hoverSwitchDelay`
-Specify how long in milliseconds delay before switching, which is triggered by hover.
-Only available if `hoverSwitch` is true.
-Default value is 0.

-`leaveCancelSwitch`
-A boolean value to specify if the delayed switch should be canceled when user stop hovering a label item within `hoverSwitchDelay` period of time.

 `onSwitch(oldIndex, newIndex)`
 A callback will be invoked when switching tab, current active index is `oldIndex`, and target index is `newIndex`.